Team Members

 Special Counsel

-As a special counsel in Cooper Grace Ward’s property, planning and environment team, Meg Johnson brings over 25 years’ experience providing advice and representation to clients on infrastructure and construction projects, property development, and general property matters.
+As a special counsel in Cooper Grace Ward’s property, planning and environment team, Meg Johnson brings over 25 years’ experience supporting clients in their construction, infrastructure and property development projects.

-She works closely with clients’ engineering, planning, financial and property consultants to achieve best outcomes.
+Meg works closely with engineering, planning, financial and property consultants to achieve clients’ commercial goals.

 • Bachelor Laws (Honours) – University of New England